Law Menu

 Legal Research and Writing

-TRU Law offers legal research and writing opportunities through mandatory and elective courses, a legal information clinic, the Canadian Journal of Comparative and Contemporary Law, the SLS student conference, research assistant positions, and advocacy opportunities such as moots.
+TRU Law offers legal research and writing opportunities through mandatory and elective courses, a legal information clinic, the TRU Law Review, the SLS student conference, research assistant positions, and advocacy opportunities such as moots.

 Elective and mandatory courses